Demineralization & Deionization

 Water is a universal solvent.
 As precipitation passes through the earth, minerals are dissolved by the water.
 For this reason, groundwater almost always contains some form of dissolved minerals.
 When groundwater is used as source water, deionization is often required to make the water suitable for industrial uses.

-Water deionization is necessary in cases where source water must be essentially free of total dissolved solids (TDS).
+deionization is necessary in cases where source water must be essentially free of total dissolved solids (TDS).